Las Cruces Research Station and Wilson Botanical Garden

-- The Wilson Botanical Garden has the most important plant collection in central America with an extensive collection of palms, tropical and subtropical ornamentals, unusual plant families, and endangered plants from Costa Rica and other parts of the world.
+- The Wilson Botanical Garden has one off the most important plant collections in Central America with an extensive collection of palms, tropical and subtropical ornamentals, unusual plant families, and endangered plants from Costa Rica and other parts of the world.

 - Las Cruces is a cultural hub of southern Costa Rica, bringing together scientists, artists, outdoor enthusiasts, and nature lovers from local and international communities.

-The rugged topography in the region around Las Cruces region’s provides diverse habitat for a diversity of fauna and flora.
-Within a 10 km radius around the Station, the flora has at least 2,000 plant species including more than 20 endemic plants; 113 mammal species (60 species of bats); more than 400 montane and lowland bird species; an estimated 70 species of reptiles; and much more than 1,000 species of insects, including 800 species of butterflies.
+The rugged topography in the region around Las Cruces provides habitat for a diversity of fauna and flora.
+Within a 10 km radius around the station, the flora has at least 2,000 plant species including more than 20 endemic plants, 113 mammal species (60 species of bats), more than 400 montane and lowland bird species, an estimated 70 species of reptiles, and much more than 1,000 species of insects including 800 species of butterflies.

 The region around Las Cruces is a complex mix of fragmented forests and agricultural land.
-This setting provides outstanding opportunities for research and conservation in a typical tropical landscape and has produced generations of cutting edge research on forest fragmentation, corridors, and tropical forest restoration.
+This setting provides outstanding opportunities for cutting-edge research and conservation in a typical tropical landscape.
+Decades of research in the area has resulted in numerous articles on forest fragmentation, corridors, and tropical forest restoration.
 Outreach to the local communities and collaborative work to improve sustainable livelihoods and landscapes are a key priority of this research station.

 Las Cruces is embedded in a mosaic of different agricultural land uses, where deforestation has left forest fragments of various sizes spread across the landscape.
-This setting makes Las Cruces an ideal place to study the effects of forest fragmentation, corridors, and a testing ground for forest restoration.
+This setting makes Las Cruces an ideal place to study the effects of forest fragmentation and biological corridors as well as a testing ground for forest restoration.
 The botanical garden provides a wealth of opportunities for work on a broad variety of species in a controlled setting.
-Beyond this, our nearby satellite station at Las Alturas abuts the largest and most intact forest in Central America, La Amistad International Biosphere Reserve, allowing for comparative studies in spectacular primary forest and agricultural landscapes.
+Beyond this, our nearby satellite station at Las Alturas abuts the largest and most intact forest in Central America, La Amistad International Biosphere Reserve, allowing for comparative studies between spectacular primary forest and agricultural landscapes.

 5 Key Themes: